yuanlizhanshi/llm-from-scratch/README.md

 # llm-from-scratch

-A high-performance, transformer-based language model implemented entirely from fundamental building blocks.
-This project focuses on the granular implementation of modern LLM architectures, moving away from high-level abstractions to master the underlying mechanics of large language models.
+A high-performance, transformer-based language model implemented from scratch.
+This project focuses on the granular implementation of modern LLM architectures, moving away from high-level `PyTorch` abstractions to explicitly demostrate the underlying mechanics of large language models.
+Also, it is trainable.

-## 🚀 Overview
+## Overview

 This repository contains a complete implementation of a Transformer-based LLM.
 The core philosophy of this project is **zero reliance on high-level `torch.nn` layers** (like `nn.Linear`, `nn.LayerNorm`, or `nn.Transformer`).

-Instead, every component is built using `torch.nn.Parameter` and raw tensor operations to ensure a deep understanding of the forward and backward passes.

 ### Key Technical Features